Taiwan sees 'relatively small' hit from China lockdowns, Ukraine war

 TAIPEI, April 27 (Reuters) - Taiwan is taking a cautious approach but at the moment sees only a "relatively small" impact on its economy from both COVID-19 lockdowns in eastern China around Shanghai and the war in Ukraine, a senior minister said on Wednesday.

-Taiwan, a major semiconductor producer, has a trade dependent economy that is expected to have grown 2.9% on-year in the first quarter, slowing from 4.86% for the previous quarter, with exports holding up well but weaker domestic consumption.
+Taiwan, a major semiconductor producer, has a trade dependent economy that is expected to have grown 2.9% on-year in the first quarter, slowing from 4.86% for the previous quarter, though exports have held up well.

 China has locked down Shanghai and neighbouring Kunshan city to control a COVID-19 outbreak, impacting operations of many Taiwanese firms, especially in the key electronics components sector.